This is Your Beginners Guide to Becoming a Wine Expert

-That said, food and wine pairing have been whittled down to a science (an overly complicated one at that) although we’re here to simplify it for you.
+That said, food and wine pairings have been whittled down to a science (an overly complicated one at that) but we’re going to simplify it for you.

-Wine flavor can compare or contrast with one’s food as well.
-Think about food combos that go well together: tomato and basil, peanut butter and jelly, you get the point.
+Think about food combos that go good together: tomato and basil, peanut butter and jelly, you get the point.
 Same goes for wine and food.

 They can pair well in the sense that they taste similar or they taste different but still taste good together.

 One can also pair complex wines with simple dishes and vice versa or, if all else fails, pair the wine with food from the region the grapes were grown.

 Alcohol increases the perception of heat or spice in a dish

 Spicy dishes with chili peppers could pair with fruity dry wines low in alcohol.

 Fat and protein reduce the perception of tannin in a wine

 Some meat-heavy dishes could pair well with rich wines high in acidity that will cut through the protein and fat content.